Oxtail Stew

 Step 3- Sauté veggies.
 Add more oil to the same pot, and saute the veggies until soft.
 Add tomato paste.

 Step 4- Deglaze the pot and simmer.
 Pour in the red wine and cook until the alcohol evaporates.
 Stir in the stock, oxtails, bay leaves, and fresh spices, and bring the stew to a boil.
-Lower the temperature to simmer, cover with a lid, and cook until the oxtails become tender.
+Lower the heat to a simmer, cover, and cook until the oxtails are tender.

 Alternative cooking methods

-I’ve received countless messages and emails requesting instant pot and slow cooker options for my soup, so you can bet your bottom dollar that I’ve whipped out both to test this dish.
+I’ve received countless messages and emails requesting instant pot and slow cooker options for my recipe, so you can bet your bottom dollar that I’ve tested both to make sure it worked perfectly.

 Instant Pot method: Start by setting the Instant Pot to “Sauté” mode, heating olive oil, and searing the seasoned oxtails until they are browned.
 Remove and set aside.
 Next, sauté carrots, celery, onion, and garlic for 2-3 minutes.
 Deglaze with red wine, then stir in the tomato paste and cook for an additional 2 minutes.
 Now, return oxtails, add beef stock and bay leaves, and stir to combine.
 Finally, close the lid and set it to “Manual” for 45 minutes at high pressure.
 Naturally release for 15 minutes, then quick release any remaining pressure.

-Slow cooker method: Once the vegetables are sautéed, add them to a slow cooker along with the remaining ingredients and slow cook for 5-6 hours on low.
+Slow cooker method: Once the vegetables are sautéed, add them to a slow cooker along with the remaining ingredients, then cook on low for 5-6 hours.

 Arman’s recipe tips